 Stardate 1704.2.
 USS Enterprise is assigned to document the breakdown of a dying planet.
-A landing party, headed by Mr. Spock (Leonard Nimoy, Invasion of the Body Snatchers), beams down to meet with a research team that had been working on the planet.
+A landing party, headed by Mr. Spock, beams down to meet with a research team that had been working on the planet.
 The Enterprise team is shocked to find all scientists dead.
 The cause of their deaths is a mystery.
 Spock and his team return to the ship unaware that they have been infected with a strange virus that weakens emotional barriers.

 Reaction & Thoughts:

 One of the strongest episodes of Season 1.
 In fact, it is actor George Takei’s (Mr. Sulu) favorite episode.
 It’s one of my favorite episodes too.

 In retrospective, it was a smart move to write this story so early in the series.
 The Naked Time, written by John D.F.
 Black, directed by Marc Daniels, serves to flesh out some of the main characters while still delivering a thrilling sci-fi adventure tale.
 The strange disease may very well be a “MacGuffin” and as such it is an economical and clever way to rely information about the characters.